Battle of Sept-Îles: Aftermath

-The British force, now under command of Roger Hill of Grenville, only came back when they learned of Limbourne's crippling and then conducted a rescue operation.
-107 of the crew of Charybdis were rescued through the morning and day.
-The severely damaged Limbourne had lost 42 members of her crew.
+The British force, now under command of Roger Hill of Grenville, only came back when they learned of Limbourne's crippling and then conducted a rescue operation; 107 of the crew of Charybdis were recovered through the morning and day.
+Limbourne had lost 42 members of her crew.
 An attempt to tow Limbourne failed and the order was given for her to be scuttled.
 She was sunk by torpedoes from Talybont and surface gunfire from Rocket; 100 survivors were picked up.